 - resources and strategies to increase income in preparation for conception, pregnancy, postpartum, and parenting

 - support between sessions (email, text, chat)

 - sessions with guest speakers when available

-- on-call labor support for private clients from week 36 on
+- on-call labor support from week 36 on

-To get started, click here to book a complimentary call where we can get to know each other and find out if we’re a good fit.
+Click here to book a complementary session where we’ll get to know each other and find out if working together is a good fit.